Four family friendly European destinations

 Be sure to take the youngest family members to the NEMO Science Museum, which features a hands-on chemistry lab and a fun bubble display.
 The Anne Frank Museum also makes for a meaningful educational experience for the slightly older children.

 For a day trip, take your family to the Keukenhof, which comes alive with hundreds of thousands of tulips each spring.

 Surprisingly, the city of love and romance also makes for a great family getaway.
 Head for the Eiffel Towerto show your kids a bird’s eye view of Paris – make the adventure more challenging by walking up the stairs instead of taking the elevator.

 If your kids are up for more climbing, take the 422 steps up the tower of the Notre Dame Cathedral.
 On your way up, keep an eye out for the angry-looking Gargoyles.

 For a change of pace, visit Musée Naturelle d’Histoire de Paris, or the Museum of Natural History.
 The Galerie de l’Evolution is the highlight of the museum for most kids.

 Fun for both the little and not so little ones, Edinburgh Castlesis not to be missed.
 The 1,100-year-old fortress, which dominates the city’s skyline, houses the Scottish National War Memorial and the National War Museum of Scotland.

-Families visiting the city should also make a beeline for the Museum of Childhood.
+Families visiting the city should book themselves in, in one of the many famous holiday lodges in scotland and make a beeline for the Museum of Childhood.
 Featuring four floors of toys and games, the museum is a paradise for the little ones.
 For an engaging history lesson, head to the National Museum of Scotland.